auth0/docs/articles/cms/wordpress/index.md

 ---
 url: /cms/wordpress
-description: This page explains the basics of the WordPress plugin.
+description: This page explains the basics of the Login by Auth0 WordPress plugin.
 ---

-# Auth0 WordPress plugin
+# Login by Auth0 WordPress Plugin

 Auth0 provides a WordPress Plugin to integrate your sites with your Auth0 account.
 These plugin enable Single Sign On for Enterprises, social login, user/password and passwordless login through all your instances.